Fayetteville-Perry Administration

 Email: tim.carlier@fpls.us

-Hello!
 My name is Tim Carlier, Superintendent of Fayetteville-Perry Local Schools.
-As a graduate of Fayetteville, I am honored to enter my fourth year as superintendent, and I am excited about the continued opportunity to serve the students, staff, and community of my hometown, Fayetteville, Ohio.
+As a graduate of Fayetteville, I am honored to enter my fifth year as superintendent, and I am excited about the continued opportunity to serve the students, staff, and community of my hometown, Fayetteville, Ohio.

 If you have any questions, please feel free to call me at 513-875-4500.